wsdaniels/wsdaniels.github.io/_pages/presentations.md

 author_profile: true
 ---

-{% for category in site.data.talks.categories %}
+{% for category in site.data.presentations.categories %}
   <h2>{{category.heading}}</h2>
   <ol>
   {% for paper in category.pubs %}